jsalt-coml/lena_eval/README.md

 ## Get the data

-REMEMBER, only possible if you are an ACLEW member with access to habilis and oberon!
+REMEMBER, only possible if you are an ACLEW member with access to habilis and to the ACLEW project in github.

 To download necessary data, you can launch: